erfansamandarian/CTSF/README.md

 ## About

-Tool to get subdomains via Certificate Transparency logs.
+Tool to get subdomains via Certificate Transparency logs and WHOIS Data.

 Remade to be installable with PIP.